Rayhand117/CapstoneHosting/README.md

 Do it on Your Own Risk!

+## Purpose of this Project:

+To gain trust and attract prospective customers

 <h2>Datasets</h2>
 Here, are the datasets that are collected from yahoo finance taken within the last 5 years (7 July 2018 - 3 July 2023).